Etruria89/RTI_Final/02_Ass_II/README_II.md

 ---

 ### Design choices
-Due to the fact that most of the features needed for the control of the robot are linked with the 'move_base' node a copy of the 'bug_m' script has been edited to include all the

-Five different parameters have been used to define the status of the robot and specify its bahaviour.
-Among the others are worth to note:
+A '/main' node direclty interactig with both the 'move_base' and the 'bug0' varibles and topics has here been chosen to control of the robot.
+This node publishes at the same time on the '/cmd_vel' and on the '/move_base/action_topics' topics to specify the velocity/target for any possile active path planning algorithm.
+Analogoulsy, when the target is reached it is the same node that set to zero the '/cmd_vel' topic and publishes on the topic '/move_base/cancel' to indicate that the target has reached.
+In this implementation, the status of the robot has been controlled using five different parameters:
-'des_pos_x' and  'des_pos_y': to specify the desired coordinates of the robot target (initialized to [-4,7]) 'state_value': to specify the robot status (initialized to 0) 'target_time': to specify the time for doing specific actions such as keeping the position and following the walls (initialized to 0)
+'des_pos_x' and  'des_pos_y': two float to specify the desired coordinates of the robot target (initialized to [-4,7]) 'state_value': a integer between 0 and 5 to identify the robot status (initialized to 0) 'target_time': a positive float to specify the time for doing specific actions such as keeping the position and following the walls (initialized to 0)
-'bug_trigger': to indicate if the 'bug0' algorithm is active (initializaed to 0 -> Incative)
+'bug_trigger': a boolean parameter (0/1) to indicate if the 'bug0' algorithm is active (initializaed to 0 -> Incative)